 - Favorite Underwear: Zyia makes a great thong that’s seamless if that’s your thing, but I like full coverage for long runs.
 Some ladies go commando, but not this one.
 My favorite are the Balanced Tech Seamless Panties.
 They do have a website, but I don’t see the panties listed, so you can buy them on Amazon like I did.
 They are great for wicking the sweat away.

 - Favorite Socks: This is a hard one because we all have different needs.
 I have recently gotten into Injinji Toe Socks, as the wool blend is wonderful and these are helpful if you tend to get hot spots or blisters.
 If you don’t like toe socks, Balega is a classic you can’t go wrong with.
 If you like compression socks, Pro Compression Socks come in lots of styles and colors and there are always sales going on for them.
-I also love Smartwool socks for keeping my feet warm, especiall on the trails.

-- Favorite Headphones: I have had great luck with Jabra earbuds, (most recently the Jabra Elite 7 Active) but I don’t really care for noise inside my ear.
+- Favorite Headphones: I have had great luck with Jabra earbuds, most recently the Jabra Elite 7 Active) but I don’t really care for noise inside my ear.
 I have small ear canals and I like to be very aware of my surroundings, so my absolute favorite option is the AfterShokz Aeropex Open-Ear Endurance Headphones.
-These are bone-conduction headphones that fit over your ears rather than inside them, so you can hear everything around you as well as the music or audiobook or whatever you’re playing on them.
+These are bone-conductor headphones that fit over your ears rather than inside them, so you can hear everything around you as well as the music or audiobook or whatever you’re playing on them.
 AfterShokz makes a few different models, and the Aeropex model was more expensive than the base model, but they are well worth the cost.
 They are very comfortable and I don’t get headaches with them on like other headphones.
 They are trickier with hats/beanies that come over your ears, but I generally don’t have a problem with this.
-While I’m at it, I’ll say I love the Libby library app so I can listen to audio books for free when I’m just in the mood to chill.
+While I’m add it, I’ll say I love the library app so I can listen to audio books for free when I’m just in the mood to chill.

 - Favorite GPS Watch: You either like a lot of technology at your fingertips or you like to step away from it.
 I personally like to track my milage, my speed, and my time and that is good.
 For this reason, the Garmin Forerunner® 55 is just perfect.
 Garmin makes a lot of really wonderful sports watches now, and they range in price depending on features.
 The Forerunner 55 is pretty basic and very easy to use.
 It always finds my location easily and lasts a long time.
 I’ve wear-tested $500 smartwatches in the past that were too complicated and this one is not like that, which I love.
-I’ve also used a Suunto sports watch and loved that as well, though it's a little more complex than my Forerunner 55.
+I’ve also used a Suunto sports watch and loved that as well, though it's a little more complex than many others that I've tried.
 The Suunto battery life lasts a really long time, which is great for those of us who’ve been out on the trails for ultra races for a very long time.

 - Favorite Sunglasses: I lose and break sunglasses, so I don’t ever buy anything super expensive.
 Goodr sunglasses are great because they don’t break the bank and there are a million designs and styles.
 They stay put well and they have amazing customer service.
 If you ever scratch them (which happens a lot,) you can generally email their customer service and they will send you new lenses.

 - Favorite Pre & Post-Run Fuel: While we are on the subject of hydration, I should probably mention my fuel.
-For a long time I used Liquid IV, which I still use often and it can be found at Costco or on their website.
+For a long time I used Liquid IV, which I still employ often and it can be found at Costco or on their website.
 I like to drink some of this the day before, the morning before, and also following a long run, because it helps with dehydration and restores any salt you may need to replenish.
 But I’ve recently discovered LMNT Electrolyte mix (pronounced as “Element,” if that helps you remember it.)
 This electrolyte replacement comes in a variety of flavors and has 1000 mg of sodium, 200 mg of potassium, and 60 mg of magnesium.
 All good stuff when your body is stressed, especially on those hot or long days.

 - More Pre & Post-Run Goodies: I also drink Four Sigmatic Coffee every morning with breakfast, and it’s especially important on long run days.
 This “mushroom coffee” has adaptogens in it and no, it doesn’t taste like mushrooms.
 I often use their elixirs, protein powders, and other offering as well, but the coffee is still my favorite.
 Full disclosure, I’m an affiliate, but again it’s because I believe in their products.
 If you use code RUNSTRONG when you order, you’ll get a small discount.
 In addition to their protein powders, I use Orgain Sport Protein Sport when I want a good smoothie.
 Orgain is a plant-based, non-GMO, USDA Organic, and Vegan option.
 It also contains 30g of protein and only 1g of sugar.